hpduong/seq2seq_twitter/README.md

 # Seq2Seq Chatbot

+This is a slightly modified fork of the the Tensorlayer Seq2Seq-Chatbot found here: https://github.com/tensorlayer/seq2seq-chatbot

 This is a 200 lines implementation of Twitter/Cornell-Movie Chatbot, please read the following references before you read the code:

 - [Practical-Seq2Seq](http://suriyadeepan.github.io/2016-12-31-practical-seq2seq/)